-- Teachers will be sufficiently familiar with the candidate's general standard to judge whether the piece of work submitted is within his/her capabilities. - Where required by the awarding body's specifications: - Candidates will sign a declaration to confirm that the work they submit for final assessment is their own unaided work - Teachers will sign a declaration of authentication after the work has been completed confirming that: - The work is solely that of the candidate concerned - The work was completed under the required conditions - Signed candidate declarations are kept on file - If there is concern that malpractice may have occurred or the work is unable to be authenticated, the senior leadership will be informed.
+Teachers will be sufficiently familiar with the candidate's general standard to judge whether the piece of work submitted is within their capabilities.

+Where required by the awarding body's specifications:

+- candidates will sign a declaration to confirm that the work they submit for final assessment is their own unaided work. - teachers will sign a declaration of authentication after the work has been completed confirming that: - o the work is solely that of the candidate concerned; - o the work was completed under the required conditions; - o signed candidate declarations are kept on file.

+If there is concern that malpractice may have occurred or the work is unable to be authenticated, the senior leadership will be informed.